How can you improve supplier agreement negotiations so they're frictionless for everyone involved? We take a deep dive to find out.

 Renewal reminders.
 Never miss a deadline again.
 This is particularly useful if parties changed key dates during negotiations.

 Improve your negotiations with these features, and empower your business to collaborate better on supplier agreements.
 Problems solved.

 Is the supplier agreement negotiation process painful for your business?
 Does your contract process exist across multiple systems, with limited oversight and a lack of version control?

-If so, try Juro for free and enable your business to agree and manage contracts in a unified workspace.
+If so, try Juro and enable your business to agree and manage contracts in a unified workspace.